-Query Example MEAS:TEMP:AMB?
+MEAS:TEMP:AMB?
+Query Example

-Query Format MEASure:ALL#? < OPTIONAL: List of measurements to return> as a comma delimited string.
+MEASure:ALL#? < OPTIONAL: List of measurements to return>

+Returns list of parametric measurements for the selected phase # as a comma delimited string.
 The # is used to specify phase A, B or C using 1, 2 or 3 respectively.
-If phase reference is omitted, measurement data for all three phases is returned.
-Measurement values and order for each phase is shown in the table below.
-Number are for reference onl, not part of returned data string.
+If phase reference is omitted, measurement data for all three phases is returned as one single sting.
+Value order for each phase is as shown in the table as: position, :parameter, (unit).